adambard/learnxinyminutes-docs/edn.html.markdown

 ; Characters are preceeded by backslashes
 \g \r \a \c \e

-; Keywords starts with a colon.
+; Keywords start with a colon.
 They behave like enums.
-Kinda ; like symbols in ruby.
+Kinda ; like symbols in Ruby.
 :eggs
 :cheese
 :olives

 ; Symbols are used to represent identifiers.
+They start with #.
-You can namespace symbols by ; using /.
-Whatever preceeds / is the namespace of the name.
+; You can namespace symbols by using /.
+Whatever preceeds / is ; the namespace of the name.
 #spoon
 #kitchen/spoon ; not the same as #spoon
 #kitchen/fork